Chenghao999/icon-library/README.md

 ## Project Introduction

-Icon Library Management System is a web application based on a separated front-end and back-end architecture, designed for managing and distributing various icon resources.
+icon_library is a web application based on a separated front-end and back-end architecture, designed for managing and distributing various icon resources.
 The system supports icon uploading, category management, search and download functions, and is suitable for unified management of icon resources within teams.

 ## Author Information